Mahamudra: Indian sources

-All of the various Tibetan mahāmudrā lineages originated with the Mahasiddhas of 8-12th century India.
-The earliest figure is the tenth century poet yogi Saraha, and his student Nagarjuna (not to be confused with the earlier philosopher).
+All of the various Tibetan mahāmudrā lineages originated with the Mahasiddhas of medieval India (c.
+8th to 12th centuries).
+The earliest figure is the tenth century poet yogi Saraha, and his student Nagarjuna (this tantric figure not to be confused with the earlier philosopher Nagarjuna).
 Saraha's collections of poems and songs, mostly composed in the apabhramsa language are the earliest Indian sources for mahāmudrā teachings, aside from the Buddhist tantras.

 Other influential Indian mahasiddhas include Tilopa, his student Naropa and Naropa's consort Niguma.
-Tilopa's "Ganges Mahāmudrā" song is a widely taught short mahāmudrā text.
+Tilopa's Ganges Mahāmudrā song is a widely taught short mahāmudrā text.
 Niguma is an important source for the Shangpa Kagyu lineage.

-Tilopa's pupil Maitripa became the principal master of mahāmudrā in India during his time and most lineages of mahāmudrā are traced from Maitripa.
-Maitripa was a very influential figure of the eleventh century, a scholar and tantrika who widely taught the Ratnagotravibhaga, a text which is widely seen as bridging the sutric Mahayana and Anuttarayogatantra views.
-He composed commentaries on the buddhist dohas, and his works include a collection of 26 texts on "non-conceptual realization" (amanasikara), which are a key Indian source of mahāmudrā teachings that blend sutra and tantra and teach an instantaneous approach to awakening.
+Tilopa's pupil Maitripa (c.
+1007–1085) became the principal master of mahāmudrā in India during his time and most lineages of mahāmudrā are traced from Maitripa.
+Maitripa was a very influential figure of the eleventh century, a scholar and tantrika who widely taught the Ratnagotravibhāga, a text which is widely seen as bridging the sutric Mahayana and Anuttarayogatantra views.
+He composed commentaries on the buddhist dohas, and his works include a collection of 26 texts on "non-conceptual realization" (amanasikara), which are a key Indian source of mahāmudrā teachings that blend sutra and tantra, and teach an instantaneous approach to awakening.

-Maitripa described mahāmudrā as follows:Mahāmudrā, that which is unified and beyond the mind, is clear yet thoughtless, pervasive, and vast like space.
-Its aspect of great compassion is apparent yet devoid of any nature.
-Manifesting clearly like the moon in water; It is beyond all terms, boundaries or center.
-Polluted by nothing, it is stainless and beyond hope and fear.
-It cannot be described, like the dream of a mute.One of Maitripa's students was the Kadam scholar Atisha, who taught mahāmudrā to his pupil Dromtönpa (1004–63) who decided not to make mahāmudrā a part of the Kadam tradition.
+One of Maitripa's students was the Kadam scholar Atisha, who taught mahāmudrā to his pupil Dromtönpa (1004–63) who decided not to make mahāmudrā a part of the Kadam tradition.
 Another pupil of Maitripa, Marpa Lotsawa, also introduced mahāmudrā to Tibet and his disciple Milarepa is also a central figure of this lineage.
 Another important figure in the introduction of mahāmudrā to the area is Vajrapani, yet another student of Maitripa.
 His student, Asu, also was a teacher of Rechungpa (1084-1161), one of Milarepa's pupils.

 Gampopa, a key figure of the Kagyu school, refers to three important cycles of Indian texts which discuss Mahāmudrā as his main sources: